IDT-ITI/Lightweight-Face-Detector-Pruning/README.md

   ```
 Here, `fpgm.py` specifies the pruning methd to be used (in this example, FPGM), the value of `pruning_rate` specifies the sparsity per layer that the user wishes to introduce (`0.1` denotes a 10% target pruning rate), and `pruned_eres` is the prefix of the file where the pruned models will be saved, e.g. `pruned_eres10`.

-## Android integration
+## Android Integration

 Simply move the convert_to_torchscript.py script inside the EResFD-main/ directory and run it.
 Make sure to change the path within the script to convert the desired model to torchscript form.

-Subsequently, move the created lite_scripted_model.ptl to your app`s asset folder.
+Subsequently, move the created lite_scripted_model.ptl to your android application`s asset folder.
 The EResFD.java file contains a java class that can be used in order to load the model from the assets folder and use it for inference.

 Additionally, a sample build.gradle.kts file is provided with the necessary dependencies to build the android app.